Identifying Hazards and Communicating Risks

 The messenger

-People respond more to the attitude of the messenger than to his or her status as a professional or authority.
-People tend to disregard information given by a recognized expert if he shows a lack of caring or empathy (Figure 10.3).
+People respond more to the attitude of the messenger than to their status as a professional or authority.
+People tend to disregard information given by a recognized expert if they show a lack of caring or empathy (Figure 10.5).
 Therefore, to get a message across to a patient, a clinician needs to show a caring attitude rather than trying to impress with science.

 The recipient